 The increasing importance of product innovation in apparel requires us to strengthen our internal research and commercialization capabilities, to rely more on successful commercial relationships with third parties such as fiber, fabric and finishing providers and to compete and negotiate effectively for new technologies and product components.
 In addition, almost all of our products are produced outside of the United States.
 The exposure of our business to changes in consumer preferences is heightened by this reliance on offshore manufacturers, as offshore outsourcing may increase lead times between production decisions and customer delivery.
-As our ability to forecast demand has improved in recent years, we have reduced our inventory levels to align them more closely with forecasted demand.
+We have reduced our inventory levels to align them more closely with forecasted demand.
 To the extent actual demand exceeds forecasted demand, we may not have an adequate supply of products to meet demand and may lose sales.
 Moreover, if we misjudge consumer preferences, our brand image may be significantly impaired.